Gloria Venturini

 Every year, on the Sunday following June 13, the village of Pietrapertosa in Basilicata revives for the Mascio Festival.
 This is a truly ancient arboreal ritual that celebrates spring through the metaphorical bond between two trees, an oak and a holly.

 The two plants, chosen and cut in the local woods a few days before, are sumptuously transported to the town on carts pulled by oxen.
 The grafting between the two trees takes place on the morning of the feast, symbolizing the sacred union and rebirth while celebrating the figure of St. Antonio at the same time.
-The Mascio, that is the new tree, is then erected as a symbol of prosperity and propitiation for the summer harvest.
+The Mascio, that is the new tree, is then erected as a symbol of prosperity and fertility for the summer harvest.

 The Mascio Festival is an opportunity to immerse yourself in the ancient Lucanian traditions and to admire the devotion and attachment to nature of these people.
 A unique event that combines folklore, history and spirituality in a suggestive and engaging atmosphere.